 - BS in Ecology and Evolutionary Biology & Science Teacher

 And here is the longer version of who I am, thanks for listening!

 My name is Tekla, I was named because my parents knew it to be a Swedish name (and my matriarchal line is of Swedish heritage).
 I have since learned my name is Polish, Ethiopian, and other origins- it doesn’t really “mean” anything, though it originates from the Greek name Thekla, meaning “God’s glory”.

 I use she/her/hers pronouns and I am raced as white.
-My heritage is of European ancestry, specifically Scandanavian and Celtic.
+My heritage is of European ancestry, specifically Scandanavian and Irish.
 My ancestors benefited from the stolen land of the Ojibwe in the state now known as Michigan, where my family still farms the land.
 I was born and lived my first 26 years in Tucson, Arizona, the land of the Tohono O’Odham and Hohokam.
 I currently live on the land of the Ute, Cheyenne, Arapaho, and Dakota, known as Colorado.